925 Weeks Ago

 Is 925 weeks ago the same as 212 and a half months ago?

 No, they're not the same.
-212 and a half months ago would be January 2, 2008, while 925 weeks ago would be December 26, 2007 - about a 7-day difference.
+212 and a half months ago would be February 10, 2008, while 925 weeks ago would be February 2, 2008 - about a 8-day difference.
 This occurs because months vary in length (28-31 days) while weeks are consistently 7 days.

 How do I calculate 925 weeks ago in different time zones?